jneem/sweeper/docs/sweep.typ

 + At every $y$, the sweep-line is $epsilon$-ordered at $y$.
 (We'll call this the "order" invariant.)
 + For every $y$ and every $1 <= i < j <= m_y$, if $alpha_y^i$ and $alpha_y^j$ $epsilon$-cross
-  then the event queue contains an event for some $j' in (i, j)$, and at least one of these events occurs before the $epsilon$-crossing height.
+  then the event queue contains an event for some $j' in (i, j)$, and at least one of these events occurs before the $epsilon$-crossing height, or at $y$.
   (We'll call this the "crossing" invariant.)

 Hopefully the first invariant is already well-motivated, so let's discuss the second.